Michael-Lancebotics/Funky-Monkey-4-Worlds/README.md

 # Funky-Monkey-4-Worlds
-List of all the files in "Funkey-Monkey-4" and what they contain:
-`autonomous` - Start and stop autonomous routines.
-As well as the autonomous routes of the robot `base` - Motion algorithms, velocity controllers and management functions for the robot base `button` - Wrappers for the button sensor API
+List of all the files in "Funkey-Monkey-4" and what they contain:\n `autonomous` - Start and stop autonomous routines.
+As well as the autonomous routes of the robot\n `base` - Motion algorithms, velocity controllers and management functions for the robot base\n `button` - Wrappers for the button sensor API
 'claw' - Claw control and sensor commands
 'controller' - Wrappers for the controller API